 We see an outstanding and mysterious statement at the very end of John chapter two.
 John informs the reader that our Lord knows the heart of man.
-He doesn’t need us to communicate our feelings, thoughts, or intentions because He already knows them.
-He desires for us to have conversations and intimacy with Him, but He doesn’t require such an act to happen in order to have the knowledge of who we are as individuals.
+In other words, He doesn’t need us to communicate our feelings, thoughts, or intentions because He already knows them.
+He desires for us to have conversations and intimacy with Him.
+Still, He doesn’t require such an act to happen in order to have the knowledge of who we are as individuals.
 In fact, in places like 1 John 3:20, it is suggested that God knows us better than we know ourselves!
 If anyone has enough knowledge and authority to judge us, it would be our Lord.
-Obviously, He can tell us if someone is not doing things for the right reasons.
+Obviously, He can tell if someone is not doing things for the right reasons.
 But we don’t have the capability of fully knowing one’s intentions.

 I know!
 I know!
 I can hear some readers already saying, “you’ll know them by their fruit” (in reference to Matt 7:15 and following).
-But the context there is unrepentant inconsistency, hypocrisy, and blatant immorality.
+But the context there is unrepentant inconsistency, hypocrisy, and legalism.
 If we take that out of the intended context, we are all in trouble because we all occasionally hold bad fruit.
-The question is, are we committed to trimming our branches?
+The question is, are we committed to letting the Holy Spirit trim our branches?
 That is the meaning, or else none of us are able to escape being cut down.

-And I know even still that there are essentials in Christianity.
+And I know that there are essentials in Christianity.
 The Gospel is essential (1 Cor.
 15; 1 John 4:1-3).
 By definition, a Christian is one who believes in Jesus Christ and is committed to His teaching.
 That is essential to be called a Christian.
 But beyond our commitment to the Gospel (more specifically, the person of the Gospel) all else is a matter of growth and/or preference.
 We are sustained by grace through faith.
-The only way for an individual to be a false teacher, in the biblical sense of the term, is for said individual to teach against the Gospel message or to be unrepentant in one’s hypocrisy.
-If one wishes to leave the faith or to be a false teacher then all one would have to do is stop believing/teaching the core message of Christianity or to grieve the Spirit by hardening one’s heart.
-We can “know them by their fruit” in the sense that some teachers teach against the Gospel and/or are unrepentant when they find themselves to be hypocrites and immoral.
+The only way for an individual to be a “false teacher”, in the biblical sense of the term, is for said individual to teach against the Gospel message or to be unrepentant in one’s hypocrisy.
+If one wishes to leave the faith or to be a “false teacher,” then all one would have to do is stop believing/teaching the core message of Christianity or grieve the Spirit by hardening one’s heart.
+We can “know them by their fruit” in the sense that some teachers teach against the Gospel and/or are unrepentant when they find themselves to be hypocrites.

-You can say you disagree, and your answer might even be right.
-However, to assume an individual doesn’t study unless they tell you such a thing is ignorant.
-No matter the variety of views on church issues, you can most likely find good men and women with many degrees who hold said views.
+You can say you disagree with their views, and your understanding might even be right.
+However, to assume an individual doesn’t study unless they tell you such a thing is just willful ignorance.
+No matter the variety of views on church issues, you can most likely find good men and women with many degrees of education who hold said views.
 They can’t all be right, of course!
 But, no one should be silly enough to say that such people neglect their Bibles just because they teach a less than traditional view.
-I’m sure there are lazy progressives just like there are lazy traditionalists.
+I’m sure there are lazy “progressives” just like there are lazy “traditionalists.”
 Let us not generalize someone in such an illogical way.
 Certainly, the majority of non-traditional ministers study.
 We have no good reason to believe otherwise.

-Again, bad character and bad hearts are on both sides of the arguments.
+Again, bad character and bad hearts are on both sides of the spectrum.
 But there isn’t any proof to suggest that the majority of ministers don’t love God, His Word, or His Church just because they hold this view or that view.
 That is silly!
-If there is a change in understanding it is done with careful prayer, conversation, study, and sleepless nights.
-The same should be assumed for those who don’t change their understandings on particular issues.
+If there is a change in understanding, it is done with careful prayer, conversation, study, and sleepless nights.
+The same should be assumed for those who don’t change their understanding of particular issues.

 Vicious ad hominem attacks are easily seen in the political, social, and business worlds.
 Why are we so easily swayed to do the same?
 Are we not called to be light to the world?
-Even if you don’t agree with the brother, or even if you can’t in good conscience, call them your brothers or sisters because of their beliefs, what sense does it make to assume his motives?
+Even if you don’t agree with the brother or sister, or even if you can’t in good conscience, call them your brothers or sisters because of their beliefs, what sense does it make to assume poor motives?
 That is not searching for unity.
 That is not humbling yourself so that you might learn or plant seeds.
 That is not conforming to the image of Christ.
-I personally see this more often against progressive ministers, but I think both “sides” (assuming there should even be such a thing) should learn from this and have humility for the sake of unity.
-Let us always assume noble intent and see the image of God in one another! – Jesse
+I personally see these attacks more often against non-traditional ministers.
+Still, I think both “sides” (it is sad that we have “sides”) should learn from this and have humility for the sake of unity.
+Let us always assume noble intent and see the image of God in one another!